Command & Control: PoshC2

 Get Screenshot

-Now it’s time to get a look at our target’s system.
-This can be achieved using the get-screenshot module.
-This is a pretty straight forward method.
-We will initiate an implant that will help us get screenshots of the screen that is being used by the target at the time.
-This module is pretty useful as it helps is to get evidence or directly look at what the target is doing by capturing the live screen.
-You can initiate this module by using the following command:
+Now, it’s time to take a closer look at the target’s system.
+This can be accomplished using the get-screenshot module.
+This method is straightforward.
+We will initiate an implant that captures screenshots of the target’s active screen.
+This module is particularly useful for gathering evidence or directly observing the target’s activities in real-time.
+You can start this module by using the following command:

 get-screenshot

-As you can see in the following image, the above command has been executed successfully and we have captured the live screen of the target.
+As shown in the following image, the command executed successfully, and we have captured the live screen of the target.

 Author: Kavish Tyagi is a Cybersecurity enthusiast and Researcher in the field of WebApp Penetration testing.
 Contact here